 This is a delightful 10K fell race run over trail and open moorland starting in Hebden Bridge, with a steep climb up to Stoodley Pike and back, and suitable for experienced fell runners and newcomers to the sport.

 - Date: Thursday 1st June 2017 at 7.30pm

 - Category: BS – 350m (1150ft) of climb over 10 km

 - Registration: In the basement at Machpelah, Burnley Road, Hebden Bridge HX7 8AU.
 Use the outside stairs to the right of the old mill on the main road

-- Route: Trail and open moorland, and will be flagged throughout
+- Route: Trail and open moorland, flagged throughout

 - Established race now in its 11th year

 - Entry: £5 or £6 on the day.
 All numbers to be collected on the day.
 Race limit 200

 - Online entry: Click here to enter online ; but THERE WILL BE ENTRY ON THE DAY